 445-3 ADVANCED STRUCTURAL ANALYSIS.
-Analysis of indeterminate two- and threedimensional trusses and frames, with emphasis on matrix methods, computer techniques.
+Analysis of indeterminate two- and three-dimensional trusses and frames, with emphasis on matrix methods, computer techniques.
 Prerequisite: CE 343 or concurrent enrollment, or consent of instructor.

 446-3 ADVANCED CONCRETE DESIGN.
 Advanced topics in reinforced concrete design, design of pre-stressed concrete beams, code design requirements.
 Prerequisites: CE 343, 445 or concurrent enrollment, or consent of instructor.

-449-3 ADVANCED STEEL DESIGN.
-Plastic analysis of steel structures.
-LRFD design.
-Stability theory applied to structural design.
-Composite beams and columns.
-Introduction to seismic design.
-Code requirements.
-Prerequisites: CE 342, 445 or concurrent enrollment, or consent of instructor.